 My journey in sustainable architecture began when I volunteered for a community project to design eco-friendly housing solutions for low-income families.
 Witnessing the tangible impact of sustainable design on people's lives sparked my passion for environmental stewardship and sustainable development.

-Since then, I've been dedicated to advancing sustainable practices in architecture through my work as a LEED-accredited architect and project manager on various green building projects.
+Since then, I've been dedicated to advancing sustainable practices in architecture.
+It was through my work as a LEED-accredited architect and project manager on various green building projects.

 One of the most rewarding aspects of my career has been leading a team to achieve LEED Platinum certification for a net-zero energy commercial building.
 Now, I'm excited about the opportunity to join GreenBuild Solutions and collaborate on innovative projects that prioritize environmental responsibility and community well-being.